altruios/namshubettulpa/public/namshubettulpa/chapters/desperate-resort.md

 ~Felix saw Martha nod~
-*The phone rang again, and Flanagan placed it in the device once again* ~Felix couldn't read the words on the device~ "FL__F::They wouldn't have called if they weren't sure.
+*The phone rang again, and Flanagan placed it in the device once again* ~Felix couldn't read the words on the device~ ~Everything froze in place, Felix could think, but something was wrong...
+This happened occasionally, parts of their conversation he couldn't hear, so from his perspective: everything froze~ 'F::Something Flanagan did...'
+~Felix struggled, but still: could not move~
+~Everyone in the room jumped into place~
+*Flanagan put the phone back in its cradle* "FL__F::They wouldn't have called unless they were sure.
 Lana, what did you have?"
 "A::Meta-metastatic over-writing."
 'FL::Well that would kill her for sure.'